ermiasgelaye/Yelp-Challenge/README.md

    - [Google Heat Map and Visualization]()
 * [Observable Trends and Insights]()

-## Main Objectives or Questions to Answer:
+## Main Objectives or Questions to Answer
  This project tried to answer the following main questions:
 *  Is there a relationship or correlation between rating and number of reviews?
 *  Is pricing related to the restaurant rating? (eg. the higher the price range, the more likely it will have a higher rating)